 Vaccinations are essential to puppy and kitten health in Jacksonville, FL

-Just like human babies, newborn cats and dogs have antibodies from their mothers.
+Just like human babies, newborn cats and dogs receive antibodies from their mothers.
 These proteins in the blood recognize and counteract antigens – bacteria, viruses, and foreign substances – helping the infant stay well at this vulnerable stage.
-Antibodies begin to deplete beginning about six weeks of age.
-Now it is time for the little one to start building his own immunity system.
+Antibodies begin to deplete starting from about 6 weeks of age.
+Now it is time for the puppy or kitten to start building its own immunity system.
 Puppy and kitten vaccinations from San Marco Animal Hospital in Jacksonville, FL boost baby’s ability to fight disease.

 Dr. Venkat Gutta recommends that all puppies receive core vaccinations: